 (Former members states of the former Soviet Union and Yugoslavia which are now part of the EU do not qualify for reduced fees)

-Countries undergoing conflict or political upheaval:
+Countries undergoing transition, natural or man-made disasters, conflict or political upheaval: